education.vic.gov.au

 CASES21 reports that show this information include Languages Background Other Than English (ST21034), New Arrivals Data Collection (ST21031) and EAL Student Achievement (ST21905), which displays up to seven years of student assessment data.

-School principals and their delegates can also access dashboards which identify EAL and Likely Refugee Background students, and view teacher judgement data against the Victorian Curriculum F-10 EAL through Panorama.
+School principals and their delegates can also access dashboards which identify EAL and Likely Refugee Background students, and view teacher judgement data against the Victorian Curriculum F–10 EAL through Panorama.
 Panorama provides school information and data through its interactive dashboards, reports and the School Information Portal (SIP).
 Data in Panorama is drawn from data uploaded to CASES21.
-A short presentation showing how to navigate the Panorama dashboards and the data that they provide is available on FUSEExternal Link .
+EAL Panorama dashboards (PDF)External Link is a short presentation showing how to navigate the Panorama dashboards and the data that they provide.

 This information can form a basis for planning but needs to be supplemented with further information, which may include: